pandas-dev/pandas-governance/governance.md

 The BDFL can appoint his/her successor, but it is expected that the Core Team would be consulted on this decision.
-If the BDFL is unable to appoint a successor (e.g. due to death or illness), the Core Team will make a suggestion or suggestions to the Project NumFOCUS Board.
-While the Core Team and Project NumFOCUS Board will work together closely on the BDFL selection process, the Project NumFOCUS Board will make the final decision.
+If the BDFL is unable to appoint a successor (e.g. due to death or illness), the Core Team will choose a successor by voting with at least 2/3 of the Core Team members voting in favor of the chosen successor.
+At least 80% of the Core Team must participate in the vote.
+If no BDFL candidate receives 2/3 of the votes of the Core Team, the Core Team members shall propose the BDFL candidates to the Main NumFOCUS board, who will then make the final decision.

 Core Team
 ---------